Homecat805/hugo-theme-walden/exampleSite/content/blog/walden-readme.md

 thumbnail: "blog/images/thumbnail/hugo.jpg"
 headline:
    enabled: true
-   imgurl: "blog/images/thumbnail/default.png"
+   imgurl: ""
 draft: false
 ---

-Hugo-theme-walden is a theme written specifically for Hugo and is primarily used for blog posts and image shows.
-The reason why I named the theme Walden is that I liked a collection of essays - *Walden*  by the American writer Henry David Thoreau.
+Hugo-theme-walden is a theme written for Hugo, which is good at blog posts and image shows.
+The reason why I named the theme Walden is that I liked a collection of essays  ***Walden***  by the American writer Henry David Thoreau.

 <!--more-->